Job Development Professional

 Awards, Scholarships and Bursaries

-The School of Business & Hospitality has a large number of pathways between programs.
-Program Coordinator is able to discuss pathway options that may be available to students.
+The School of Business has a large number of pathways between programs.
+The Program Assistant is able to discuss pathway options that may be available to students.
 In addition, students are able to access Career Services and meet with a Career Advisor to help them with their career goals and pathway decisions.

 Student Absence for Assessed Material